austenld/austenld.github.io/_posts/2018-8-9-ReducedFieldStrength.md

 title: Reduced Field Strength
 ---

-Experimentally, $$K$$ is understood to be constant at low reduced field strengths.
-This post examines why this parameter is useful with simulations where reduced field strength $$(E/N)$$ is altered.
+Experimentally, mobility is understood to be constant at low reduced field strengths.
+This post examines why this field strength parameter is useful for understanding how ions behave in neutral gasses under a constant electric field.

-Scaling Factor
+Scaling Factor $$(E/N)$$
 ======================================================

 $$E/N$$ is known as the reduced field strength.